shreyanshTechz/DigiCode/README.md

 Every contest consist of 5 question.
 Student need to submit their code which will be evaluated by students only.

-The website is made with the help of HTML,CSS Using neophormism, basic javascript.
+The website is made with the help of HTML,CSS Using neomorphism, basic javascript.

 It also has two compilers:
 1. Compiler from stackskill that allow one to embed challenges in website.